ibm-cloud-docs/virtual-servers/vsi_managing_sg.md

 # Managing security groups

-You can manage security groups using the Security Groups page or the Device Details page in the Customer Portal.
+You can manage security groups using the Security Groups page or the Device Details page in the {{site.data.keyword.slportal_full}}.
 {:shortdesc}

 For more information about managing security groups, see [Managing security groups](/docs/infrastructure/security-groups/sg_managing.html).